slhck/slhck.github.io/software.md

 <ul>
 <li><a href="https://github.com/slhck/napping-player">NappingPlayer for Android</a> - A video player for Android tablets that allows you to conduct "Napping" experiments for sensory profiling of multimedia content</li>
-<li><a href="https://github.com/slhck/SubjectivePlayer">SubjectivePlayer for Android</a> - A video player for Android, supporting Subjective Quality Assessment</li>
 </ul>

 <h3>Various projects from courses</h3>